tarwn/lessthandot-hugo/blogs/content/posts/2013-02-06-mongodb-creating-capped-collections.md

 >
 > If you plan to update documents in a capped collection, remember to create an index to prevent update operations that require a table scan.
 >
 > You cannot delete documents from a capped collection.
-To remove all records from a capped collection, use the 'emptycapped’ command.
+To remove all records from a capped collection, use the 'emptycapped' command.
 To remove the collection entirely, use the drop() method.

 You can use capped collections if you are only interested in the last x number of items inserted, for example you want to show only the last 50 twitter messages or the last 100 trades for a particular stock.